opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

 .. rst-class:: block-step

-    23 + Save your page and click the :tutorial-keycap:`Open page` button.
+    23 + Save your page and click on :tutorial-keycap:`Preview`.
 Our 2 chosen filters are displayed on our dashboard!

 .. rst-class:: img-hide